marcouderzo/CSDemoParser/Worklog.md

 Actually, every velocity is only logged if it changes, but, compared to Y velocity, X and Z velocities are the ones that change the most.
 Moreover, they go "hand in hand" in the majority of the times.
 This is because, statistically speaking, there is a very small chance that the player will move perfectly along one of those axis.

+**Finding an Event List with IDs**

+In the .proto files, there isn't any event list in the form of `GameEvent1: name="name", event_id=id`.
+Instead, every demo has a `m_GameEventList`, which is a `CSVCMsg_GameEventList` that inherits from `::google::protobuf::Message`.
+Dumping the `T msg` that is assigned to `CSVCMsg_GameEventList`, we get a list of all game events, each of them with its own descriptors.
+A `CSVCMsg_GameEvent` is a class that also inherits from `::google::protobuf::Message`.
+Inside the `CSVCMsg_GameEvent` class, an useful method can be found: `inline ::google::protobuf::int32 eventid() const`.
+By calling it when the game event list is dumped, we were able to match the event name and the id and thus make an event list ourselves.

 **Player Events**

 Let's now talk about player events.
 As you will see, pitch, yaw and position are not inherently part of the events: there are no such keys.
 From now, whatever piece of information that is not mentioned in the event's key table is taken directly from the player entity (see the DT_CSPlayer Table mentioned before).